-we again compare the average packet delay, the number of dropped packets, and the number of received packets, between the original system and the downscaled system.
+Exploring various network settings.
+To quantitatively evaluate the effectiveness of our queuing model for emulating a segment with multiple links, we run a batch of experiments using different bandwidths for the links.
+To assess accuracy, we again compare the average packet delay, the number of dropped packets, and the number of received packets between the original downscaled systems.

-Like in the previous experiment, we fix the packet size to be 1500 bytes, the buffer size to be 200 packets, and we use Poisson arrival for all flows.
+Like in the previous experiment, we fix the packet size to be 1,500 bytes and the buffer size to be 200 packets, and we use Poisson arrival for all flows.
 Unlike the previous experiment, here we independently set the bandwidth of the three links to be either 10 or 100 Mbps.
 Since we have three links, each with two possible settings, there are eight combinations of the link bandwidth settings.
-For each of the eight settings, we conduct six separate experiments, by setting the packet arrival rate of all flows to be 12%, 25%, 50%, 100%, 125%, or 150% of the bandwidth of the link where the respective flow is entering the system.
-For example, if the bandwidth of the first link (μ_1) is 10 Mbps, and the bandwidth of the second and third link (μ_2 and μ_3) is 100 Mbps, and if the arrival rate of all flows is 50%, it means that the packet arrival rate of the emulated flow and the first simulated flow would be 5 Mbps, and the packet arrival rate of the second and the third simulated flow would be 50 Mbps.
+For each of the eight settings, we conduct six separate experiments by setting the packet arrival rate of all flows to be 12%, 25%, 50%, 100%, 125%, or 150% of the bandwidth of the link where the respective flow is entering the system.
+For example, if the bandwidth of the first link (μ_1) is 10Mbps, the bandwidth of the second and third link (μ_2 and μ_3) is 100Mbps, and the arrival rate of all flows and the first simulated flow would be 5Mbps, and the packet arrival rate of the second and the third simulated flow would be 50Mbps.

 We run the simulations for 500 seconds.
 All flows start at time zero and last for the entire duration of the experiment.
-Table II shows the differences between the original and the downscaled systems, in packet delays, packet losses, and throughput of the emulated flow.
+Table II shows the differences between the original and downscaled systems in packet delays, packet losses, and throughput of the emulated flow.
 Each row represents a different permutation of the link bandwidth setting and shows the result averaged among the six experiments with different traffic intensity.
-Again the two systems match well.
+Again, the two systems match well.
 The errors are all below 2%.